- From Tennessee to Your Classroom, Amplify Student Voices - April 11, 2023

 “Mother is the first and best teacher to the child” – Revathi Sankaran

 Being a good mother to my son is my number one job.
 And being a mother to a child with special needs is a special calling.
 I am so thankful that God trusted me with the care of my son.
-I am fortunate that my role as an educator has taught me how to navigate between the roles of a parent and a teacher.
-I have had incredible examples that have shown me how to take off my teacher hat and put on my mother hat when it is necessary to unleash the “mama bear” mentality.
+In addition, I am fortunate that my role as an educator has taught me how to navigate between the roles of a parent and a teacher.
+I have had incredible examples that have shown me how to take off my teacher hat and put on my mother’s hat when it is necessary to unleash the “mama bear” mentality.

 Researching and learning more about the rights of students with special needs, and how often they are denied by this broken educational system, has fueled my advocacy for my son’s educational needs even more.
 Raising my son has also equipped me to better advocate for my students and further increased the empathy for my students with special needs.

 Ultimately, I cannot be a dedicated mother figure to my students if I do not make sure that my own son is getting all that he needs.
-I must make sure that my son is happy, safe and loved first, then I can give my attention and devotion to anyone and everyone else.
-In order to be the “best teacher” to my own child, I have to be willing to lay aside all else to ensure that he is learning, growing and thriving.
+I must make sure that my son is happy, safe, and loved first; then, I can give my attention and devotion to anyone and everyone else.
+In order to be the “best teacher” to my own child, I have to be willing to lay aside all else to ensure that he is learning, growing, and thriving.
 I am his mother first.

 All Types of Mothers Deserve More Support